dimx1994/iou/README.md

 ## Description

-Web service provides API to calculate Intersection Over Union https://johfischer.com/2021/11/04/intersection-over-union-iou/
+The web service provides an API for calculating Intersection Over https://johfischer.com/2021/11/04/intersection-over-union-iou/

 ## Usage

 **Requirements:**
-Application requires docker, docker-compose, python 3.9 to be installed.
+The application requires docker, docker-compose, python 3.9 to be installed.

-To prepare local development and install dev requirements run for the first time:
+To prepare local development and install dev requirements, run for the first time:

 ```bash
 make prepare-local-dev
 ```

-Then you could run linters, tests and prettify code:
+Then you can run linters, tests and prettify code:

 ```bash
 make pretty